Explore as a

 • Responses to government consultation processes - either in consultation with experts, or by Society staff, depending on the topic, timeframe and availability of existing material.

-The Society also supports work through workshops and hui, special journal editions, sourcing experts for events, developing educational resources, and connecting people to experts and published advice and guidance.
+The Society also supports work through workshops and hui, sourcing experts for events, developing educational resources, and connecting people with experts and published advice and guidance.

 Return to top